Top 50 – Global Ranking Ranked N. 22 in Food and Beverage Management, Worldwide by Eduniversal

 The admission process is aimed to verify the candidate’s eligibility to attend the Master.
 The candidate’s academic history, previous experiences in the topics covered in the Master and motivation will be matters of the evaluation.
 Once it’s sent, the application will be evaluated by the Rome Business School’s academic committee.
 In order to ensure the application’s suitability, it is important to deliver all of the required documentation.

-Master in Food and Beverage: Financial Aid and Tuition
+Master Part Time in Food and Beverage Management: Financial Aid and Tuition

 Payment of the participation fee of €7,500 can be made in the following ways: